 Use prediction images for further training

-When you use or test the image classifier by submitting images to the prediction endpoint, the Custom Vision service stores those images.
+When you use or test the model by submitting images to the prediction endpoint, the Custom Vision service stores those images.
 You can then use them to improve the model.

-Hover over an image to see the tags that were predicted by the classifier.
-Images are sorted so that the ones which can bring the most improvements to the classifier are listed the top.
+Hover over an image to see the tags that were predicted by the model.
+Images are sorted so that the ones which can bring the most improvements to the model are listed the top.
 To use a different sorting method, make a selection in the Sort section.

 To add an image to your existing training data, select the image, set the correct tag(s), and click Save and close.
 The image will be removed from Predictions and added to the set of training images.
 You can view it by selecting the Training Images tab.

-Then use the Train button to retrain the classifier.
+Then use the Train button to retrain the model.

 Visually inspect predictions